Johnson-a-hash/Investigating-Guest-Stars-in-The-Office/README.md

 An x-axis label reading "Episode Number"
 A y-axis label reading "Viewership (Millions)"

-2. Provide the name of one of the guest stars (hint, there were multiple!) who was in the most watched Office episode.
+2. Provide the name of one of the guest stars (hint, there were multiple!) who was in tmost-watchedhed Office episode.